OpenChain-Project/License-Compliance-Specification/3.0/en/openchain-license-compliance-3.0.md

 ### 2.2 - identified licenses

-a set of open source software licenses identified as a result of following an appropriate method of identifying open source components which the supplied software may contain
+a set of open source software licenses identified as a result of following an appropriate method of examining open source components which the supplied software may contain

 ### 2.3 - OpenChain conformant